Imdavyking/econova/robot/README.md

 #### **3. Website Checks User Interaction with Bot**

 - **Backend Logic**:
-  - Use Twitter's API to fetch user activity related to the bot’s tweets:
+  - Use Twitter's API to fetch user activity related to the bot's tweets:
     - Check for likes, retweets, or quote-tweets.
     - Calculate interaction points for each action:
       - Like: 100 point